Writing for the Debrief

 - And then we can work on another article!

 Pitching an article.
-Normally pitches are invited.
-If you think you should be invited to pitch, let me know.
 A pitch is roughly a one-pager that contains:

 - Notes on what an article will cover, including proposed structure.

 - Notes on the sources of information for the article.
-For example, some or all of, lived experience, interviews, desk review, or other sources.
+For example, this might include: lived experience, interviews, desk review, or other sources.

 Here's what Anna Maria said about being edited by me: